ibm-messaging/mq-container-mft/mft-cp4i/README.md

 ## MFT Agents for Cloudpak for Integration platform

-This tutorial will guide you in configuring *MFT Agents* on Cloudpak for integration components.
+This tutorial will guide you in configuring *MFT Agents* on Cloudpak for integration platform.
 Further, this tutorial will guide you in performing MFT operations on the *Agents* such as listing agents, performing file transfers using the agents.

 **Prerequisites**:
  1. This tutorial assumes that you have created an Openshift CP4I cluster and having an IBM MQ Queue manager running under a cluster namespace.
 For more details on this  please refer - https://www.ibm.com/support/knowledgecenter/SSGT7J_20.1/welcome.html
- 2. Before you start any steps in this tutorial, open a terminal and log into your Openshift cluster using `oc login` Here after we call such terminal (oc logged-in) as **oc-terminal**
+ 2. Before you start on any steps in this tutorial, open a terminal and log into your Openshift cluster using `oc login` Here after we call such terminal (oc logged-in) as **oc-terminal**
  3. This tutorial is using single queue manager topology for MFT configuration, where the same queue manager serves as Coordination, Command and Agent queue managers.

 ### Tutorial Overview